Phonons from Density-Functional Perturbation Theory using the All-Electron Full-Potential Linearized Augmented Plane-Wave Method FLEUR: Introduction

 In DFPT, we take an analytical approach to the second derivates of the total energy.
 Then, the DM contains, among other terms, linear responses of the charge density and the effective potential to the change of the external potential caused by the phonon.
 In DFPT, the first-order response functions of the electronic structure to small perturbations of the atom positions without the need to perform completely new calculations for each perturbation are calculated in a self-consistent way using the Sternheimer equation~\cite{Sternheimer1954}, which is a first-order version of the KS eigenvalue equation.
 As will be outlined in subsection~\ref{sec:dfpt}, this gives access to $E_{\mathrm{tot}}^{(2)}$ avoiding supercell calculations.
 The costs of a DFPT calculation are equally distributed among arbitrary $\mathbf{q}$-vectors and comparable to a DFT self-consistency procedure.

+Most phonon studies using DFPT have been performed with norm-conserving pseudopotentials~\cite{GonzeBeukenCaracasEtAl2002,Segall2002,GiannozziBaroniBoniniEtAl2009,Andrade2012}, but there are now also a plethora of studies using ultrasoft (US) pseudopotentials~\cite{PhysRevB.64.235118,PhysRevB.71.115106,PhysRevB.76.054308,PhysRevB.100.045115} and the projector-augmented wave (PAW) method~\cite{PhysRevB.81.075123,PhysRevB.82.075116}.
 Publications and codes combining DFPT and all-electron muffin-tin based electronic structure methods such as the augmented spherical wave (ASW)~\cite{eyert2013planewave}, linear muffin-tin orbital techniques (LMTO)~\cite{Questaalcode2020}, Korringa--Kohn--Rostoker (KKR) Green function~\cite{Papanikolaou2002}, and full-potential linearized augmented plane-wave (FLAPW) method~\mbox{\cite{Weinert1981_JMathPhys_22.2433, WimmerKrakauerWeinertEtAl1981, WeinertWimmerFreeman1982, NICFLAPWBlügelBihlmayer}} are scarce~\cite{Savrasov1996_PhysRevB_54_16470, PhysRevB.49.4467,Kouba2001} and the technicalities of the implementation are not well explored.
 All-electron methods treat core and valence electrons on the same footing.
 In order to deal with the Coulomb singularity produced by the nuclear charge and the associated rapid variation of the core and valence electron wave functions and charge densities in the vicinity of the nucleus, all-electron methods partition the space of the unit cell into muffin-tin spheres in which wave functions, charge densities and potentials are represented in real space.
 A Fourier representation of these quantities would hardly converge.